alebastr/sway-systemd/README.md

 The main motivation for this component was an ability to apply system-wide keyboard mappings configured in the OS installer to a greetd or SDDM greeter running with Sway as a display server.

-The component is not enabled by default, use `-Dlocale1=true` to install the helper script and check [`95-system-keyboard-config.conf`](./config.d/95-system-keyboard-config.conf.in) for necessary configuration.
+The component is not enabled by default, use `-Dautoload-configs=locale1,...` to install the configuration file to Sway's default config drop-in directory [`95-system-keyboard-config.conf`](./config.d/95-system-keyboard-config.conf.in) for necessary configuration.

 ### XDG Desktop autostart target